Jaysahhn/Week-11-Jasons-NoteTaker/README.md

 ## Description

-Applying the knowledge of backend development, the application we created allows you create/delete notes.
+Applying the knowledge we learned of backend development, the application we created allows you create/delete notes.
 The notes that are created will be saved for future modification.

 ## Installation